CBC Current Offerings:

 - Contract research services for multiplex imaging and image processing

-From glass to digital, from data to actionable analysis interpretation - the Multiplex Imaging Center is focused on applying novel imaging technologies to advance understanding of disease.
+From glass to digital, from data to actionable analysis interpretation - the Clinical Biomarker Center is focused on bridging discovery to clinical practice through assay validation.

-Founded and directed by Dr. Shana Coley, M.D., Ph.D., the Multiplex Imaging Center (MIC) is supported by an imaging research scientist and an imaging data scientist.
-This Arkana core research facility is located in the same building as Arkana’s clinical lab, in close proximity to both renal pathology and neuropathology expertise.
+The Clinical Biomarker Center (CBC) is an Arkana core research facility located in the same building as Arkana’s clinical lab, in close proximity to both renal pathology and neuropathology expertise.

-The MIC serves multiple research projects at Arkana, both NIH-funded projects and industry-sponsored projects, as well as internal R&D. We also offer contract research services for multiplex imaging and image processing.
+The CBC serves multiple research projects at Arkana, both NIH-funded projects and industry-sponsored projects, as well as internal R&D. We also offer contract research services for biomarker discover and analysis to include multiplex imaging and image processing.

-We are a certified partner with Akoya Biosciences in their CRO Partnership Program, specializing in multiplex imaging of human tissues.
-We have an Akoya Polaris 9-color fluorescence and brightfield whole slide scanning microscope with InForm software for spectral unmixing, Halo AI image processing software, Halo Link access for remote collaborations, and specialized modules for niche image processing projects.
-The MIC also has access to an Olympus VS200 high-throughput fluorescence and brightfield scanning microscope, and a Leica laser scanning confocal microscope located on the same corridor, for both high-volume and high-resolution advanced microscopy.
+We are certified partners with Quanterix (formerly Akoya Biosciences) in their CRO Partnership Program and Vizgen (formerly Ultivue), specializing in multiplex imaging of human tissues.
+We have a Leica BondRx for automated staining protocols, a Quanterix PhenoImagerHT fluorescence and brightfield whole slide scanning microscope with InForm software for spectral unmixing, Halo AI image processing software, Halo Link access for remote collaborations, and specialized modules for niche image processing projects.
+The CBC also has access to an Olympus VS200 high-throughput fluorescence and brightfield scanning microscope, and a Leica laser scanning confocal microscope located on the same corridor, for both high-volume and high-resolution advanced microscopy.

-We are a certified partner with AKOYA Biosciences in their CRO Partnership Program, specializing in multiplex imaging of human tissues.
+We are a certified partner with Quanterix (formerly Akoya Biosciences) in their CRO Partnership Program, specializing in multiplex imaging of human tissues.